Ultimate guide to Edinburgh's festivals

 If it sounds a little too hectic, many people go up to Calton Hill to watch the fireworks, or Stockbridge’s Interleith Park, a slightly lesser known about spot.

 Where to stay: With its roof garden and its relatively quiet location, The Glasshouse, is a good spot for ringing in the new year as you watch the fireworks while sipping on Champagne, away from the masses.

-Where to eat: Where better to push the boat out on the new year than in Scotland’s oldest oyster bar, the Circle Bar in the salubrious Café Royal.
+Where to eat: Where better to push the boat out on New Year’s Eve than in Scotland’s oldest oyster bar, the Circle Bar in the salubrious Café Royal.

 Edinburgh Science Festival

 What?
 The Edinburgh Science Festival is a totally absorbing 14-day festival that takes place during the Easter holidays, with over 270 events that aim to inspire interest in the world around us.
 It’s a great way to channel inquisitive young minds, plus there are lots of hands-on activities too.

 READ MORE: 6 things to do with the kids in Edinburgh

 Many events take place in the incredible National Museum of Scotland, as well as kid-favourite Dynamic Earth and the City Art Centre (with five floors of fun), among others.
 The food and drink events are always popular with adults, while new for this year is the Pale Blue Dot multi-sensory exhibition at the National Museum where you can explore Scotland's seas and oceans, plus there is a new Cyber Zone where you can program a self-driving car, design your own app, and learn about AI.

 Where to stay: The Radisson Blu Hotel, not only has travel cots and pull-out beds, but little guests are presented with activity packs on arrival, plus their own bathrobes and slippers.
 And they can use a swimming pool, what’s not to like?